Alnaimi-/Twikell-Web/README.md

 ## Using the project

-CD into the source folder, run GHCI and load the main
+CD into the source folder, run GHCI and load the main:

-1. `cd /path-to-twikell-web/src
+1. `cd /path-to-twikell-web/src`
 2. `ghci`
 3. `:l Main.hs`
 4. `main`